-One of the major challenges for organizations nowadays is to keep their salesforce up to date with relevant product knowledge and skills while maintaining their motivation & confidence.
+One of the major challenges for sales trainers is to continuously keep their salesforce up to date with relevant product knowledge and skills while maintaining their motivation & confidence.
 This is of utmost importance since it directly affects the revenue, profit and growth of the organization.
 So how can we intervene and aid in the achievement of these goals in 2020?

-You may think of traditional training as the solution.
+You may think of conducting more traditional sales training programs as the solution.

-However, training programs hardly lead to long-term retention and results as there is no continuous reinforcement post the program.
+However, sales training programs hardly lead to long-term retention and results as there is no continuous reinforcement post the program.
 The hectic nature of a sales representative’s job along with decreasing engagement levels come in the way.
-For that reason, training delivered on mobile via microlearning can bring about convenience, easy access and regular reinforcement of the learnings captured.
+For this reason, virtual or self-paced sales training delivered on mobile via microlearning can bring about convenience, easy access and regular reinforcement of the learnings captured.

-Psychology, big data and gamification can play a major role in affecting a number of aspects ranging from enhancing learning experience, increasing retention & applying learning as well as correlating learning analytics with business results.
+Psychology, big data and gamification can further enhance learning experience, increase retention, improve application of learning as well as correlate learning analytics with business results.

 Let’s delve deeper into each of the disciplines and then integrate them all towards the end to see how they can help with sales training, especially when it comes to mobile-first learning content.

 Gamification is the use of game elements or game design techniques in non-game scenarios or contexts.
 It can be used to enhance learning using various elements of immediate feedback, levels of accomplishment, progress bars, interactions, et al.